 Parents with newborns may also be eligible for Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP).
 These two new initiatives, launched by the British government, give parents flexibility in sharing the care of their child during the first year of their birth.
 Check here to determine your eligibility.

 Women who are having a baby in the UK will be pleased to know that the island nation is home to numerous nurseries and crèches.
 Many of these will accept children from a very early age.
-Most will look after children from as early as 7am until 6pm to allow parents a full work day.
+Most will look after children from as early as 07:00 until 18:00 to allow parents a full work day.
 There are also government initiatives that help families cope with the cost of daycare by offering childcare vouchers tax-free through employers.
-Read Expatica’s Guide on the childcare system in the UK.
+Read Expatica’s guide on the childcare system in the UK.